In the uterus

-Some people think that the period in the womb is mostly for physical growth.
+Some people think that the period in the uterus is mostly for physical growth.
 Of course there is some truth to this, but there is more to it.

 Your baby knows how you feel!